iamggpanda/PanArchInstall/openingscript.md

 vim /etc/default/grub
 # change video resolution if necessary GRUB_GFX_MODE=auto (change this to 1920x1080) and in GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet" add video=1920x1080
 grub-mkconfig -o /boot/grub/grub.cfg

+#to be added/addressed in the future
+system timezone  : ln -sf /usr/share/zoneinfo/<region>/<country> /etc/localtime  -- so maybe remove this setting in the de/wm setup file and add it to the archmain.sh change localization in the archmain.sh script.
+It just doesn't work that way.
+Set localization manually maybe ???